microsoft/PubSec-Info-Assistant/docs/transparency.md

 The technical documentation provided with this system should be used to achieve the best outcomes.
 Care should be used when tuning, especially in the form of prompt engineering.
 Trade-offs between accuracy versus creativity should be understood and when choices are made.

-You can find the technical documentation in our [Using IA for the first time](../README.md#using-IA-for-the-first-time) section.
+You can find the technical documentation in our [Using IA Accelerator for the first time](../README.md#using-IA-for-the-first-time) section.

 # Technical limitations, operational factors and ranges

 **This system has not been evaluated for its intended purpose against your data!**

 This system makes no claim for precision or accuracy.
-The behaviour and performance of IA depends on the type, volume and quality of data ingested to it.
-This data will differ across end users, and therefore it is not possible to make a generic evaluation of IA for your purposes.
+The behaviour and performance of IA Accelerator depends on the type, volume and quality of data ingested to it.
+This data will differ across end users, and therefore it is not possible to make a generic evaluation of IA Accelerator for your purposes.

 # Learn more about responsible AI